MicrosoftDocs/powerapps-docs/powerapps-docs/user/merge-duplicate-records.md

    > [!div class="mx-imgBorder"]
    > ![Dialog box for merging records](media/merge-records-dialog.png "Dialog box for merging records")

-> [!NOTE]
->  There are a few situations when duplicates may be found:
+There are a few situations when duplicates may be found:

->
-> - When a record is created or updated.
+- When a record is created or updated.
->   - When  you're using Dynamics 365 for Outlook and you go from offline to online.
+- When  you're using Dynamics 365 for Outlook and you go from offline to online.
->   - When you import data using the Import Data wizard.
+- When you import data using the Import Data wizard.
->
->   Duplicates aren't detected when you merge records, save an activity as completed, or change the status of a record, such as activating or reactivating a record.
+- Duplicates aren't detected when you merge records, save an activity as completed, or change the status of a record, such as activating or reactivating a record.

 > [!IMPORTANT]
->  Some fields may not show in the merge record dialog
->
-> - If a field or control matches any of the following conditions, it will not show up in merge dialog:
+>  If a field or control matches any of the following conditions, it will not show up in merge dialog:
->   - The containing section is invisible in form descriptor or form xml regardless whether the section actually shows up in runtime.
-It is possible to show using client API.
+>   - The containing section is invisible in form descriptor or form XML regardless whether the section shows up in runtime.
+It is possible to show using the  client API.
->   - The control does not have a classid property.
+>   - The control does not have a class property.
->   - The attribute's metadata ValidForUpdate is false.
+>   - The attribute's metadata `ValidForUpdate` is False.
->   - The control is Quick Form Collection Control or Reference Panel Quick Form Collection Control.
+>   - The control is **Quick Form Collection Control** or **Reference Panel Quick Form Collection Control**.
->   - The attribute's metadata ValidForUpdate is false.
+>   - The attribute's metadata `ValidForUpdate` is False.
->   - The attribute is Picklist or MultiSelectPickList and it has either a parent picklist or child picklist attribute.
+>   - The attribute is `Picklist` or `MultiSelectPickList` and it has either a parent picklist or child picklist attribute.
->   - The attribute is parentaccountid on account, this is a system setting and can not be changed.
+>   - The attribute is ` parentaccountid` on the Account entity;  this is a system setting and cannot be changed.
->   - The attribute is parentcustomerid on contact - this is a system setting and can not be changed.
+>   - The attribute is ` parentcustomerid` on the  Contact Entity;  this is a system setting and cannot be changed